rkuma183/wilsonmar.github.io/_posts/2017-01-12-amazon-lex.md

    * Amazon Pinpoint for targeted push notifications on mobile phones

-   * Rekognition is Amazon's facial recognition service
+   * Rekognition is Amazon's image recognition service
    <a target="_blank" href="https://www.youtube.com/watch?v=b6gN9jCmq3w">
-   video</a>
+   video</a> to recognize faces, objects, and scenes so it can search, verify, and organize images.
+   It outputs names of objects with a confidence level.

+   ### Pricing

+0. Click Pricing

+   Amazon charges 75 cents per 1,000 text messages and $4 per 1,000 speech messages.

+   New customers the first year get free the equivalent of:

+   * 10,000 text / 1,000 x .75 = $75
+   * 5,000 speech / 1,000 x $4 = $20

 ## Competitors